KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

     Knowage Studio is the tool that allows to design and upload documents onto Knowage Server.
 Please refer to the dedicated section for full details and examples.

 The second option is to manually create the document on the Server.
 This is the most general way since the Studio designer is not yet available for all documents types.

-[1]_ Knowage Studio can be used to create Birt or Dashboard document only.

 Analytical documents on Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~